peteroupc/peteroupc.github.io/bernoulli.md

 If a Bernoulli factory algorithm uses a fair coin, it can often generate flips of the fair coin using the input coin instead, with the help of [**_randomness extraction_**](https://peteroupc.github.io/randextract.html) techniques.

-> **Example:** If a Bernoulli factory algorithm would generate an unbiased random bit, instead it could flip the input coin twice until the flip returns 0 then 1 or 1 then 0 this way, then take the result as 0 or 1, respectively (von Neumann 1951\)[^72].
+> **Example:** If a Bernoulli factory algorithm would generate 1 or 0 with equal probability (or flip a fair coin), instead it could flip the input coin twice until the flip returns 0 then 1 or 1 then 0 this way, then take the result as 0 or 1, respectively (von Neumann 1951\)[^72].
 But this trick works only if the input coin's probability of heads is neither 0 nor 1.

 When Keane and O'Brien (1994\)[^24] introduced Bernoulli factories, they showed already that _f_(_&lambda;_) is strongly simulable whenever it admits a Bernoulli factory and its domain includes neither 0 nor 1 (so the input coin doesn't show heads every time or tails every time) &mdash; just use the von Neumann trick as in the example above.
 But does _f_ remain strongly simulable if its domain includes 0, 1, or both?
 That's a complexer question; see the [**supplemental notes**](https://peteroupc.github.io/bernsupp.html#Which_functions_don_t_require_outside_randomness_to_simulate).